 Co-sleeping is common in many parts of the world, and it’s becoming more popular in countries like the United States.
 There are many benefits to co-sleeping, such as being close for anything your little one might need during the night.
 It can also be good for parent-child bonding and finding quality time to spend together.
-Sometimes it’s the parents who decide to start co-sleeping with their little ones, and sometimes the child makes the decision by starting to climb into her parents’ bed every night.
+Sometimes it’s the parents who decide to start co-sleeping with their little ones, and sometimes the child makes the decision by starting to climb into their parents’ bed every night.
 Co-sleeping can mean sharing a bed with the whole family, but it can also mean sharing a room but sleeping in different beds.

 Is it a good idea?